Five Islands Prize

 Founder and Editor Australian Multilingual Writing Project and Creative Writing Program, School of Culture and Communication, The University of Melbourne

-Professor of Creative Practice, and Dean of Graduate Research, University of Canberra
+Professor of Poetry and Director of the Centre for Creative and Cultural Research, University of Canberra

 Emeritus Professor Kevin Brophy AM